MicrosoftDocs/windows-dev-docs/terminal/new-terminal-arguments.md

 ms.service: terminal
 ---

+# New Terminal Arguments in the Windows Terminal

 When opening a new pane or tab with a key binding, you can specify which profile is used by including the profile's name, guid, or index.
 If none are specified, the default profile is used.
 This can be done by adding `profile` or `index` as an argument to a `splitPane` or `newTab` key binding.
 Note that indexing starts at 0.

 ```json